aimms/how-to/Articles/300/300-ibm-api-speech-to-text.rst

 ================================================

 .. meta::
-   :description: An overview of using IBM APIs with AIMMS in the context of converting audio files to text.
+   :description: Shows how to use the IBM Speech-to-Text API with the AIMMS HTTP Client Library to convert an audio file into a text transcript via a POST request.
-   :keywords: IBM, API, audio, speech, text, http
+   :keywords: IBM API, Speech-to-Text, HTTP Client Library, base64 authentication, JSON, Data Exchange Library, POST request, IAM

 This article contains an overview of IBM APIs, and a short example using the Speech-to-Text API.